 He emphasized the importance of mobilizing the Italian community abroad to demonstrate its relevance and weight in business and culture, showing that current law plays a fundamental role in preserving Italian identity outside the country.

-In addition to the meeting with Menia, Lorenzato also had the opportunity to meet with Lorenzo Fontana, president of Câmara dos Deputados from Italy.
-During this meeting, the possible impacts of the proposed law were discussed, as well as the challenges faced by the Italian-Brazilian community in the search for Italian citizenship.
+In addition to the meeting with Menia, Lorenzato also had the opportunity to meet with Lorenzo Fontana, president of Câmara dos Deputados From Italy.
+During this meeting, the potential impacts of the proposed law were discussed, as well as the challenges faced by the Italian-Brazilian community in seeking Italian citizenship.

 Fontana is from the same party as Lorenzato, Lega.